 Kris Hollington is a bestselling non-fiction author and ghost-writer of twenty books, several of which have been adapted for documentaries (including Channel 4’s Cutting Edge and ITV1’s Real Crime) and dramas.

-His most recent books include Unthinkable: The Shocking Scandal of Britain’s Trafficked Children (Simon and Schuster, March 2013), entered for the Orwell Prize 2014 and Criminal London: A Sightseer’s Guide To The Capital of Crime (Aurum Publishing, March 2013), shortlisted for the British Travel Press Awards Guidebook of the Year.
+Unthinkable: The Shocking Scandal of Britain’s Trafficked Children was published in 2013 (Simon and Schuster) and did much to expose the nationwide scandal of the organised sexual exploitation of children.
+Also in 2013 Criminal London: A Sightseer’s Guide To The Capital of Crime (Aurum Publishing) was shortlisted for the British Travel Press Awards Guidebook of the Year.

 Kris is married to the photographer Nina Hollington and they live in East London.